Winter mailing list

 The right kit when winter walking is important.
 Some of it is down to personal preference, though much is essential.
 Below is a recommended kit list, if you have any questions then please ask in advance of your trip.

 If you don't have any of the following kit then please let us know beforehand.
-We can supply pretty much all of the following though we don't stock a large range of suitable winter walking boots (but we do know where they can be hired).
+We can supply pretty much all of the following though we don't stock a large range of suitable winter walking boots (but we have a few pairs).
+See below for a list of companies who hire out winter kit.

 ALL THIS KIT IS ESSENTIAL UNLESS NOTED OTHERWISE